Harwich Force: History

-After the outbreak of the First World War, a priority for the Royal Navy was to secure the approaches to the English Channel, to prevent elements of the German High Seas Fleet from breaking out into the Atlantic, or from interfering with British maritime trade and convoys to the continent.
-Most of the major fleet units of the Grand Fleet had dispersed to the navy's anchorage at Scapa Flow or to other North Eastern ports to monitor the northern route from the North Sea into the Atlantic.
-Consequently, a number of patrol flotillas were organised along the south and east coasts of England, with commands established at several of the major ports in the region.
+After the outbreak of the First World War, it was important for the Royal Navy was to secure the approaches to the English Channel, to prevent elements of the Imperial German Navy (Kaiserliche Marine) from breaking out into the Atlantic or from interfering with British maritime trade and troop convoys to the continent.
+Most of the big ships of the Grand Fleet had dispersed to the navy's anchorage at Scapa Flow or to other north-eastern ports to watch the northern route from the North Sea into the Atlantic.
+Patrol flotillas were organised along the south and east coasts of England, with commands established at several ports in the region.
 The Dover Patrol was based at Dover, consisting mostly of destroyers, while a number of pre-dreadnoughts and cruisers were based at Portland Harbour.
-A large number of destroyers, flotilla leaders and light cruisers were centred at Harwich, under the command of Commodore Reginald Tyrwhitt.
+A large number of destroyers, flotilla leaders and light cruisers were based at Harwich, under the command of Commodore Reginald Tyrwhitt.

 Composition

-The Harwich Force consisted of between four and eight light cruisers, several flotilla leaders and usually between 30 and 40 destroyers, with numbers fluctuating throughout the war, and organised into flotillas.
+The Harwich Force consisted of between four and eight light cruisers, several flotilla leaders and usually between 30 and 40 destroyers in flotillas, the number varying.
 Also stationed at Harwich was a submarine force under Commodore Roger Keyes.
 In early 1917, the Harwich Force consisted of eight light cruisers, two flotilla leaders and 45 destroyers.
 By the end of the year, there were nine light cruisers, four flotilla leaders and 24 destroyers.
-The combination of light, fast ships was intended to provide effective scouting and reconnaissance, whilst still being able to engage German light forces, and to frustrate attempts at minelaying in the Channel.
+The combination of light, fast ships was intended for scouting, reconnaissance, engaging German light forces and frustrating German attempts at minelaying in the Channel.